 My immigration process.

-It’s been over 5 years since I left Mexico City to live in the USA.
+It’s been a little bit over 5 years since I immigrated to the USA from my country, Mexico.

 To be honest, I never thought that I would ever leave Mexico, I was really happy there, I had a good job as an IT professional, my whole family was there, I wasn’t rich but I had all that I needed.